 The Erling-Persson Family Foundation

 The Erling-Persson Family Foundation supports projects in science, education, and development of children and young people.
 In its support of scientific research the foundation prioritizes projects with a focus on medicine and healthcare.
-The foundation has a preference for research that is close to the patient and application-oriented, as well as built on collaboration across scientific boundaries.
-Karolinska Insitutet has received a large donation for building the new Aula Medica.
+In 2017, the Foundation awarded close to SEK 61 million to researchers at KI.
+Previously, the university has also received a large donation for building the new Aula Medica.

 Project: Acquired muscle paralysis in intensive care unit patients: Mechanisms, diagnosis/monitoring and treatment